romberli/mysql-schema-migration/README.md

 # mysql-schema-migration
-mysql-schema-migration is a tool to show difference between two mysql schemas and migration sqls
+mysql-schema-migration is a tool to show differences between two mysql schemas and migration sqls